waku-org/pm/requirements/consensus.md

-# Waku's Requirements on a Consensus Provider
+# Waku's Requirements on a Consensus Mechanism

 Note: it is unclear at this stage whether those requirements should be fulfilled by Nomos, Status Network, both or neither.